swapnilpote/flask-app-cli/README.md

-# flask-app-cli
+# flask-project-cli
-It generates standard flask project structure
+Create flask project with standard app structure for best practices and maintainability of project.